drgona/drgona.github.io.old/_pages/about.md

 Before joining PNNL I was a postdoc  at KU Leuven, Belgium, in the [Thermal Systems Simulation research group](https://www.mech.kuleuven.be/en/tme/research/thermal_systems) led by [Lieve Helsen](https://www.kuleuven.be/wieiswie/en/person/00009689).
 At KU Leuven I was working on the cloud-based implementation of model predictive control (MPC) in a real-world  office building in Belgium.
-My publications are available  on [Google Scholar](https://scholar.google.com/citations?user=A-EA2KsAAAAJ&hl=en&oi=ao) or [ResearchGate](https://www.researchgate.net/profile/Jan_Drgona) and my open source repositories can be found on my [Github](https://github.com/drgona) or [Bitbucket](https://bitbucket.org/%7B96405cec-dcb4-4f6f-8df3-45f6cf31b0f6%7D/) profiles.
+My publications are available  on [Google Scholar](https://scholar.google.com/citations?user=A-EA2KsAAAAJ&hl=en&oi=ao) or [ResearchGate](https://www.researchgate.net/profile/Jan_Drgona) and my open source repositories can be found on my [Github](https://github.com/drgona) and [Bitbucket](https://bitbucket.org/%7B96405cec-dcb4-4f6f-8df3-45f6cf31b0f6%7D/) profiles.